milquejs/milque/libs/display/README.md

 # Display

-A useful canvas to draw things to.
+A flexible canvas to draw things to.
 It automatically handles resizes.